izuna385/Entity-Linking-Recent-Trends/README.md

   * [paper](https://arxiv.org/abs/1909.10506), [repo](https://github.com/google-research/google-research/tree/master/dense_representations_for_entity_retrieval/)

+  * They proposed no use of alias table(which was based on wikipedia statistics or prepared one) and searching all entities by brute-force/approximate nearest search for linking entity per mention.

 # Recent trend(~ACL'19)
 * Trends of  leveraging all information(e.g. mention's type and definition and documents in which mention exists, etc...) seems to be disappering.